Equine-guided meditation is a mindfulness meditation method.

 Equine-guided Meditation is a meditation method that is practised in the presence of one or more horses.
 Initially, when I started sharing this practice with our workshop participants, I decided to call it equine-facilitated meditation.
 My intention was that it would be a focused form of meditation, the horse serving as the focus point, instead of a candle, for example.
 I thought that the horse or horses would facilitate meditation in a passive way.
 I did not intend that the horse or horses would take an active role as in actually guiding the meditation.

-To help our workshop participants reach that state of thoughtless awareness when the mind is calm, yet completely alert that I understand meditation to be, I usually start an equine-guided meditation session by directing them to a peaceful spot somewhere near the horses where we could all sit down in a circle.
+To help our workshop participants reach that state of thoughtless awareness when the mind is calm, yet completely alert that I understand meditation to be, I usually start an equine-facilitated meditation session by directing them to a peaceful spot somewhere near the horses where we could all sit down in a circle.
 I begin by asking them to concentrate on their breathing.
 At first, we breathe normally, gradually letting our breathing slow down until it is regular, smooth and slow.
-If this seems hard at first, I suggest they counting their breaths.
+If this seems hard at first, I suggest they count their breaths.
 This simple technique involves counting 1 in your mind, as you breathe in.
 As you breathe out, count 1.
 Breathe in, count 2.
 Breathe out, count 2.
 Continue through to 10, then count backwards to 1 again.
 The counting connects your mind to your breath.
 If you lose count, simply return to 1 and keep at it.

 I then ask them to focus their attention on one of our horses.
 I encourage them to engage all their senses and even imagine that they are in fact a horse, that they can see, hear, smell, feel and even taste what a horse sees, hears, smells, feels and tastes.
 I suggest that they imagine how it would feel to have four legs, four hooves and a tail.
 I ask them to imagine moving like a horse: walking, trotting, cantering, rolling and rearing.